 The following information is presented as a summary of certain terms of the fund documents and the Fund Investments, and is not intended to describe all material terms of each Fund Investment or each fund document relating to such Fund Investment.
 This information has been prepared on the basis of reports received from the GPs of the PE Funds.
 In addition, the classification of a PE Fund's investment strategy and vintage year is based on information available from the GPs of the PE Funds in the Transaction Portfolio.
-All Fund Investment level financial and statistical data are stated as of 31 March 2019.
-The Fund Investment NAVs (save for the Fund Investments in A8 - B (Feeder) L.P., Blackstone Capital Partners VII L.P., KKR Asian Fund II TE Blocker L.P., KKR European Fund IV L.P. and KKR North America Fund XI L.P.) as of 31 March 2019 are based on the reported NAVs as of 31 December 2018 and adjusted for cash flows through to 31 March 2019 (with such adjustments made by the Fund Administrator and reviewed by the Auditors as part of their audit).
-For A8 - B (Feeder) L.P., Blackstone Capital Partners VII L.P., KKR Asian Fund II TE Blocker L.P., KKR European Fund IV L.P. and KKR North America Fund XI L.P., the Fund Investments NAVs are based on the reported NAVs as of 31 March 2019.
-All Investee Company level financial and statistical data are stated as of 31 December 2018.
+All Fund Investment level financial and statistical data are stated as of 30 November 2021.
+The Fund Investment NAVs as of 30 November 2021 are based on the reported NAVs as of 30 September 2021 and adjusted for cash flows through to 30 November 2021 (with such adjustments made by the Fund Administrator and reviewed by the Auditors as part of their audit).